Outcome

 Cross-contamination doesn’t seem so bad, but it could be.
 If the bacteria is given the opportunity to grow further in the , you can become seriously ill.
 Food that contains bacteria often still looks good.
 It’s not that it smells bad and looks unappetizing like rotten meat.
 As a result, it is not quickly noticed that the food is dangerous to eat.

 Cross-contamination still occurs regularly in the industry.
 It often goes unnoticed until a line check has taken place.
 Cross-contamination can occur, for example, through the use of dough trolleys and other means of transport that are easily moved from one department to another.
-Open , containers or equipment and unpackaged products also pose a risk.
+Open packaging, containers or equipment and unpackaged products also pose a .
 Dust formation or superimposed products or equipment (falling particles) can easily cause cross-contamination.
 Think of the storage of packaging .
-Cross-contamination also often occurs due to raw materials placed one above the other in racks.
+Cross-contamination also often occurs due to placed one above the other in racks.

 It is important to have insight into the possibilities (such as the examples described above) for cross-contamination and to think about it carefully.
 This can then be taken into account in the process to prevent cross-contamination as much as possible.
 A small example to prevent cross-contamination (also suitable for everyday household use) is the use of different cutting boards for different products.
 Another example from the meat industry where cross-contamination is taken into account in the production process is included below.